Alameda, California: Theaters

-The city restored the historic Art Deco city landmark Alameda Theatre, expanding it to include a theater multiplex.
+The landmark Alameda Theatre is an Art Deco movie theatre designed by architect Timothy L. Pflueger and opened up in 1932.
+The city restored and expand it to include a theater multiplex.
 The public opening was May 21, 2008.

 The Altarena Playhouse, which performs comedies, dramas, and musicals, was founded in 1938 and is the longest continuously operating community theater in the San Francisco Bay Area.